 - 35 per cent of students knew someone who gambled.

 - 35 per cent of students had visited a gambling venue in the past month.

 - 73 per cent of students had seen gambling ads on TV in the last month.

 The Victorian Responsible Gambling Foundation publishes statistics about pokies in local councils in Victoria.

 Visit the Victorian Responsible Gambling Foundation website to compare data between councils, including the number of pokies and amount spent per day.

 Phone Gambler's Help (Victorian Government Initiative) at 1800 858 858 for their 24-hour phone counselling service.

 Gambling Help Online provides free online counselling services by trained staff, including live counselling and email support.
 Their website also has self-help tools and information on gambling.

-The Gambler’s Help Southern Program is now available at Star Health Sites in St Kilda, South Melbourne and Prahran.
-The program offers a range of confidential, free services aimed at preventing or reducing the negative impacts of gambling on individuals, families and the community.
+The Gambler's Help Southern Program is now available at Star Health Sites in St Kilda, South Melbourne and Prahran.
+The program offers a range of confidential, free services to prevent or reduce the negative impacts of gambling on individuals, families and the community.
 Free advice for family and friends is also available on the Victorian Responsible Gambling Foundation website.

 Financial Counselling Australia